Sunday, 7th May, 2023

 first major stop which was Saffron Weldon.
 You may be familiar with

-that name as it is the name of a hymn tune usually sung to the words
+that name as it is the title of a hymn tune usually sung to the

-"Just as I am, without one plea".
-We attended the Service at 10:30am
+words "Just as I am, without one plea".
+We attended the Service at

 was lovely to hear the bells as we approached the church.
 The music